 Noone likes to think about emergencies and unplanned circumstances when you’re wrapped up in the joy of a newborn baby.
-I’m writing this as a parent to a four year old and thinking about how much my circumstances have changed in that short period of time is crazy.
+I’m writing this as parents to a four-year-old and thinking about how much my circumstances have changed in that short period of time is crazy.
 I could never have anticipated a global pandemic, never mind a burglary, three house moves and a complete career change.

 Prior to having children I was a go with the flow kind of person, if anything bad ever happened, I was able to manage and adapt as it was only me to think about.
 I had a decent paying job and if my washing machine blew up I could go and replace it using a credit card and just cancel a night out and a shopping trip to cover the costs.